LauraU123/SV_annotation_and_filter/README.md

 * a controls file
 * file names and output directory locations in the config file

+## Controls file

+to use the tool, you need a file specifying controls.
+Please add it in the format "controls/{species}_chr{number}.txt" the file should be a text file with a new line for each sample, i.e.:

+control1
+control2
+control3

 ## Filtering modes

 Two modes are included in this workflow: